Azure/azure-devops-cli-extension/doc/samples.md

     cat my_pat_token.txt | az devops login --organization https://dev.azure.com/MY-ORGANIZATION-NAME/
     ```
 2. Use environment variables.
-There are cases where persisting a personal access token on the machine where Azure CLI is running is not technically possible or is not secure.
+There are cases where persisting a personal access token on the machine where the Azure CLI is running is not technically possible or is not secure.
 In these cases you can get a token from an environment variable.
 To use a personal access token, set the `AZURE_DEVOPS_EXT_PAT` environment variable:

     Windows: